ogurcan/blockchain/ethereum/doc/Simple Bidding Contract.md

 ```

+#### Vendors propose prices

-Vendors propose prises by using the `proposePrice()` function.
+Vendors propose prices by using the `proposePrice()` function.
 When no proposal are expected anymore, the bidding is finished by the contract, and a `BiddingFinished` event is fired with the bidding result.

 ``` js
     ...